-In marketing, a “funnel” refers to a predetermined series of events or interactions with a customer or lead.
-Think of it this way: A funnel is intended to guide a customer or lead from point A to point B — point A might be having no awareness of a product and point B might be purchasing it.
-Point A could be purchasing an inexpensive product while point B is purchasing a more expensive product.
+In the customer lifecycle, your goal is to continuously strengthen your relationships with leads and customers by moving them through a series of stages — also known as a funnel.
+In marketing, a funnel refers to a predetermined series of events or interactions with a customer or lead.
+Think of it this way: A funnel is intended to guide a customer from point A to point B — point A might be having no awareness of a product and point B can be purchasing it.
+Point A could also be purchasing an inexpensive product while point B is purchasing a more expensive product.
 It can be anything — the funnel is just what happens between the two points.

 Within the customer lifecycle, which can be considered a funnel, there are five steps you’ll need to take to guide your leads and customers to take action.
 Each step corresponds with a different stage of the customer relationship and includes a variety of smaller funnels you can use to move customers to the next stage.
 As customers grow to know and trust you, they progress through these five stages.